 Apart from MPC Beats, the MPD 218 also ships with SoniVox drum suite and Ableton Live Lite.
 These are nice to have but nearly every MIDI controller these days offers these bundles, so it’s not a groundbreaking deal.

-Integration: The MPD 218 has great integration with most modern DAWs.
+Integration: The MPD 218 has great integration with most modern DAWs, even some free ones.
 I tested it on Logic and Ableton Live and it was automatically detected by all of them.
 Integration is slightly more tricky in Cubase and FL Studio, but there are clear instructions on Akai’s website on how to go about it.

 To conclude this section of our Akai MPD 218 review, I would say that this device performs well where it’s truly necessary – the pads and playability.
 These are, to put simply, the most fun pads to use in this price range.
 The sensitivity is just right and the size is ideal for 99.9% of people.